What is Title I?

 The Title I program will provide your student with extra educational assistance beyond the regular classroom.

 Which schools does Title I serve?

 The program serves students in elementary and secondary (middle and high) schools who have demonstrated that extra assistance is needed.
 Title I also serves students who attend private schools.

-In the Twin Falls School District, the following schools receive Title I-A assistance; Bickel Elementary, Harrison Elementary, Lincoln Elementary, IB Perrine Elementary, Sawtooth Elementary, Oregon Trail Elementary, Morningside Elementary, South Hills Middle School, Robert Stuart Middle School, Twin Falls Bridge Academy, Magic Valley High School.
+In the Twin Falls School District, the following schools receive Title I-A assistance; Bickel Elementary, Harrison Elementary, Lincoln Elementary, IB Perrine Elementary, Sawtooth Elementary, Oregon Trail Elementary, Morningside Elementary, South Hills Middle School, Robert Stuart Middle School, Twin Falls Bridge Academy, and Magic Valley High School.